 I agree with what the hon.
 Gentleman says.
 He mentioned welfare a few moments ago.
 That is of particular concern to many people in Northern Ireland, particularly with regard to welfare mitigation payments, which were negotiated by a member of my party when he was Minister.
 They give rise to great concern, because in four short months, those mitigation measures will fall away.
 We need to take steps immediately and urgently to deal with that problem.

 The hon.
 Gentleman is absolutely right.
-People in communities in Northern Ireland today will be worrying about the impacts that the end of the mitigations will have.
+People in communities in Northern Ireland today will be worrying about the impacts of the end of the mitigations.
 They will be among the most vulnerable in the community, who have the least opportunity to ride even a temporary blip or gap in service provision, and they will be the hardest hit.
-We understand that we are adding to their justifiable reasons for concern and anxiety, because as well as Stormont not sitting, Westminster will not be either.
+We understand that we are adding to their justifiable reasons for concern and anxiety, because as well as Stormont not sitting, Westminster will not be sitting either.
 The ability of right hon. and hon.
 Members to hold the Secretary of State and his ministerial team to account on the Floor of the House, in a Select Committee or in Westminster Hall will be removed from us.
 A democratic deficit—an accountability vacuum—will be created for five or six weeks, and that presumes that on 12 December, there is a clear-cut result that effectively allows something to resume on Monday 16 December.